New-look Red Sox top White Sox 7-4, Gonzalez HR starts rally

 BOSTON (AP) — Wearing their new blue-and-yellow uniforms, the Boston Red Sox beat the Chicago White Sox 7-4 Saturday when Marwin Gonzalez homered to key a four-run rally in the eighth inning.

-The Red Sox uniforms — without any red — honor the Boston Marathon with the colors that stretch across the finish line of the famous race.
+The uniforms — lacking any red — honor the Boston Marathon with the colors that stretch across the finish line of the famous race.
 They featured yellow tops with powder-blue lettering across the front, numbers on the back and caps, with white pants.

-Boston was the first of seven MLB teams that will don a new City Series look this season, and will wear them this weekend.
-The Marathon, usually held on Patriots’ Day in conjunction with an 11 a.m. start for the Red Sox, was moved to Oct.
+Boston was the first of seven big league teams that will don a new City Series look this season, and will wear them this weekend.
+The Marathon, usually held on Patriots’ Day in conjunction with an 11 a.m. start for the Red Sox at Fenway Park, was moved to Oct.
 11 due to the pandemic.

 Xander Bogaerts and Kiké Hernández each had a double and three singles for the Red Sox.
-Bogaerts’ double drove in two runs in the eighth.
+Bogaerts’ double drove in two runs in the eighth that carried Boston to its 10th win in 11 games.

+“Baseball is fun again,” Red Sox manager Alex Cora said.
+“Baseball is fun in Fenway.
+I don’t know how many people we had in there, but it was loud.”

 Gonzalez homered into Boston’s bullpen off Cody Heuer (1-1).
 J.D.
 Martinez drew a bases-loaded walk off reliever José Ruiz before Bogaerts’ ground-rule hit dropped in down the right-field line before bouncing into the stands.